Trisky/ddns-updater/README.md

 - Published ARMv7 and LINUX64 images in [Docker hub](https://hub.docker.com/)
 - Only logs on IP change or on errors, so you can `docker logs` and check when was the last failure.

+## Motivation
+ - Set up a reliable DDNS solution for personal use.
+ - Avoid relying in commercial products or unreliable and throttled services to check public IP.

 ## Usage

 ### docker-compose